 "The Vidyadhara's teachings on Mudra Space Awareness are one of Shambhala's hidden treasures.
 The cycle of exercises embody his creative genius in making the vajrayana teachings accessible and penetrating.
 He begins at the beginning-how to be in space-then takes us step by step through how to stand, walk, relate with things, and interact with people.
 So simple, yet so revealing! "

 -Ashe Acharya John Rockwell

-Defined literally as ‘gesture’ mudra refers to the central issues of theatre, broadly defined to include performance art, dance, bodywork, music, visual arts and design principles.
-Developed by Chögyam Trungpa in the 1970’s, the mudra space awareness exercises are a collaboration of Tibetan monastic dance and theatre improvisation aimed at developing presence and authenticity.
+Defined literally as "gesture," mudra refers to the central issue of theatre, broadly defined to include performance art, dance, bodywork, music, visual arts and design principles.
+Developed by Chögyam Trungpa in the 1970s, the mudra space awareness exercises are a collaboration of Tibetan monastic dance and theatre improvisation aimed at developing presence and authenticity.
 Since then this rigorous practice has become a ground for many disciplines in fields such as psychology, teacher training and eldercare as well as providing insight into how to lead a mindful life.

 Arrival & Departure

 Please plan on arriving 3-6pm on April 12, 2019 to check in and register.
 Dinner is offered at 6:30pm.
 The program begins at 7:30pm.
 April 16, 2019 is departure day; you are free to leave anytime.